 The hardest part of prison is coming home.
-In prison you get dug in; the routines become the norm, you find your little social circle, you find your walkies or people you walk to chow with, you spend time with dudes you knew from the streets, you beef with your significant other, and you choose whether or not to deal in jailhouse politics and criminal networks.
-Your time flies and before you know it, you’re seeing parole to get the green light that you’re going home.
-You get excited, say your final goodbyes and then anxiety sets in: What the fuck am I going to do.
+Once on the inside you get dug in: the routines become the norm, you find your small social circle, you find your walkies, you spend time with dudes you knew from the streets, you beef with your significant other, and you decide whether or not to deal in jailhouse politics and criminal networks.
+Your time flies and before you know it you’re seeing parole and you get the green light that you’re going home.
+You get excited, say your final goodbyes and then anxiety sets in.
+What the fuck am I going to do.

-Many of us return to what we know best literally not knowing any other way.
-They lie when they say we’re selfish and if we love our families we would not return to prison.
+Many of us return to what we know best, not knowing any other way.
+They lie when they say we’re selfish.
+They say if we love our families we would not return to prison.
 It’s a half truth.
 Deep down inside we want something different.
 We love our families, our women, our children.
 In prison we wanted nothing more than to return to them, not the streets and definitely not to prison.

-I just did 7 years, I’m fresh out.
-The look on people’s faces when I say that is priceless.
-I always smile and answer their frequently asked questions.
-I’m fresh out, but for how long?
-Will I go back and when?
-To be honest I don’t even think about it but deep down I’ve already accepted it as a possible reality.
-I stuff it in the back of my head as do all those fresh out.
-Maintain a facade of normalcy while struggling to figure it all out.
-Secretly fearing that day when I’m once again asked those frequently asked questions.
+I just did seven years, I’m fresh out, but for how long?
+Will I go back?
+When?
+To be honest, I don’t think about it — but deep down I’ve already accepted it as a possibility.
+I stuff it in the back of my head as do all those who come home and maintain an aura of normalcy while struggling to figure it all out.
+Clandestinely fearing that day when I’m once again asked those questions.
 Fearing to be once again, fresh out.